briandorsey/partisci/doc/api.rst

       "instance" : 0,
     }

-name, version & host are limited to 50 unicode characters & instance is a JSON number.
+name, version & host are limited to 50 unicode characters & instance is an integer <= 65535 (uint16).

 TODO: name format: underscores, no spaces, etc?
 Or accept anything, covert it, and use the simplified form on the urls, as an id?
 Yes, this.